jpreston-alt/Express-Note-Taker/README.md

 * View a list of your saved notes on the left hand side.
 * Click on any note in the list to view your full note.
 * Create a new note at any time by clicking the pencil button.
+* Delete any note by pressing it's "X" icon.

 ## Technologies
 * JavaScript